redis/redis-doc/topics/signals.md

 * The server exits with an exit code of zero.

 In case the RDB file can't be saved, the shutdown fails, and the server continues to run in order to ensure no data loss.
-Likewise, if the user just turned on AOF, and the server triggered the first AOF rewrite in order to create the initial AOF file and this file can't be save, the shutdown fails and the server continues to run.
+Likewise, if the user just turned on AOF, and the server triggered the first AOF rewrite in order to create the initial AOF file and this file can't be saved, the shutdown fails and the server continues to run.
 Since Redis 2.6.11 no further attempt to shut down will be made unless a new `SIGTERM` is received or the `SHUTDOWN` command issued.

 Since Redis 7.0, the server waits for lagging replicas up to a configurable `shutdown-timeout`, by default 10 seconds, before shutting down.